nicholasgillespie/designo-creative-agency/docs/project/development_log.md

 - Estimated Time: 3 - 5 days
 - Actual Time Spent: 2 day (ongoing)

+## Date: 2024-07-25

+### Component and Section Development (Continued)

+#### Task Description

+Continuing to develop and integrate all website sections and components with a focus on accessibility and interactivity.

+#### Tasks Completed

+- Completed the Home page.
+- Currently working on the About page; experiencing layout issues in production environment.

+#### Tasks Pending

+- Complete the About page.
+- Begin development on the Locations and Contact pages.

+#### Time Management

+- Estimated Time: 3 - 5 days
+- Actual Time Spent: 3 days (ongoing)

+## Date: 2024-07-26

+### Component and Section Development (Continued)

+#### Task Description

+Continuing to develop and integrate all website sections and components with a focus on accessibility and interactivity.

+#### Tasks Completed

+- Completed the About and Locations pages.

+#### Tasks Pending

+- Begin development on the Contact page.

+#### Time Management

+- Estimated Time: 3 - 5 days
+- Actual Time Spent: 4 days (ongoing)

 <!-- # Progress Log

 ## Project Duration